wandererofficial/wandererofficial/README.md

   Uh..
 Yeah I don't play a lot of games

 - (YUMESHIP/OCXCANON WARNING) I have a REAAALLLY big OC lore for Wanderer, I'm interested in sharing it, and will share the link when I'm done with it.
 Stay tuned.
 But other than ocxcanon, I have my own universe too!

+  DNI: Scaralumi, Kazuscara, Scaramona, scara ships etc. Lore skippers, proshippers

+  I'm not really a shipper, if I ship, I usually go with these steps: 1 Have they ever met?
+2 Do they fit Logically?
+3 Do they fit emotionally?
+I'm very selective when it comes to shipping, so if you really like shipping, don't talk to me.
+It's not that I don't like you, but maybe you won't like me 💔